 Political Odd Couple Breathes New Life into Queens Mega-Development

 In a development that few political analysts could have predicted, the ambitious proposal to construct a housing platform over the Sunnyside rail yards in Queens has seemingly been resurrected.
 The project, which has lingered in conceptual purgatory for years, gained fresh momentum following a high-level discussion between New York City Mayor Zohran Mamdani and President Donald Trump.
-The Thursday meeting at the White House centered on a shared interest in unlocking the development potential of the sprawling rail corridor, with a specific focus on creating 12,000 units of affordable housing.
+The Thursday meeting at the White House centered on a shared interest in unlocking the development potential of the sprawling rail corridor.
+Mayor Mamdani announced he secured $21 billion in federal grants from President Trump to build a deck over the 180-acre rail yard and construct 12,000 new homes on top of it — 6,000 designated as affordable under the Mitchell-Lama program and 6,000 at market rate.

 Key Details